-ART 103 YEARBOOK (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: INTERVIEW AND TEACHER APPROVAL • OPEN TO SOPHOMORES, JUNIORS, AND SENIORS ONLY
+ART103 YEARBOOK (ELECTIVE) 1 YEAR 1 CREDIT PREREQUISITE: PREREQUISITE: INTERVIEW AND TEACHER APPROVAL OPEN TO SOPHOMORES, JUNIORS, AND SENIORS ONLY CAN BE TAKEN TO SATISFY FINE ARTS GRADUATION REQUIREMENT

-This course covers the basics of reporting, writing, layout, design, photography, and business management for the production and sale of the GCHS yearbook.
-Students are an integral part of the yearbook team as interns gaining "hands-on," real world experience; therefore, a one-year commitment to this course is required.
+This course covers the basics of reporting, writing, layout, design, photography, marketing, and business management for the production and sale of the GCHS yearbook.
+Students are an integral part of the yearbook team as interns gaining "handson," real world experience; therefore, a one-year commitment to this course is required.
 Students must be proficient in writing, grammar, vocabulary, and computer skills.
 The book is produced using an online resource, Lightroom, and Photoshop.
 Students write sports-related articles for the AIA using AZPreps365.com and student life articles using social media.
 A significant time commitment is required outside of the classroom covering sports, school activities, and school events.
 Each member of the yearbook team will receive a GCHS yearbook for free.